Your cart is currently empty.

 CBD Isolates could have you feeling great on the inside!
 Photo: @hempsecret

-The easiest way to take CBD isolate is to drop it under your tongue; this is known as a sublingual.
+The easiest way to use CBD isolate is to drop it under your tongue; this is known as a sublingual.
 The membranes in your tongue absorb the isolate and deliver them directly to your bloodstream.
-The sublingual approach is considered to be the most bio-available method of taking CBD isolate, meaning the highest potential amount of the cannabidiols available in the isolate are processed and used by your body.
+The sublingual approach is considered to be the most bio-available method of taking CBD isolate, meaning the highest potential amount of the cannabidiols available in the isolate are processed and used by your body, upping your overall well being post-consumption.
 It is best to let the isolate sit under your tongue for 1-2 minutes before washing down with water or juice.

 Topically - Oils or Lotions

 Smoking CBD isolate can be done in a number of ways.
-It can be dabbed or flash vaped using the proper dab rig, or it can be sprinkled on top of an already-packed bowl of marijuana.
+It can be dabbed or flash vaped using the proper dab rig, or CBD crystals or powders can be sprinkled on top of an already-packed bowl of marijuana.
 For a double dose, you can sprinkle pure isolate on a CBD doobie rolled with a high CBD strain.
-You can also vape CBD isolate in a vape pen intended for special extracts that will heat your isolate to the proper temperature.
+You can also vape CBD isolate in a vape pen filled with CBD e juice or e liquid.
+You'll need a pen that's intended for special extracts that will heat your isolate to the proper temperature.

 Interested in vaping CBD isolate with some THC kick?
 You can also infuse your own vape liquid with CBD.
 To make your own CBD infused vape liquid, combine 200 mg of Isolate to every 10 ml of liquid.
 Heat the vape liquid to 120 degrees fahrenheit, then mix in the isolate until dissolved.
 Let it cool and voila!
 Your very own homemade CBD infused vape liquid!